-Not only is this a constant headache for all those that are in responsible for maintenance, it can be a potential disaster when in comes to generating electricity.
+Not only is this a constant headache for all those that are in responsible for maintenance, but it can also be a potential disaster when it comes to generating electricity.

 This layer of dirt can limit the efficiency of the cells and fine particles can clog up the electronics.
 Thankfully, a German engineer has come up with a way to use drones to deal with the problem.